Constraint: sanitize on ingest and output

 Sanitize all data coming from server to client on client side;

-Our tech stack was a fairly standard setup: a few microservices built with NestJS and a Next.js frontend.
-And Sanitize on Output is a standard security practice in React (which powers Next.js); it already protects against HTML injection by default by sanitizing all rendered output.
-Disabling this is a major anti-pattern.
+Our stack was standard: a few NestJS microservices and a Next.js frontend.
+Sanitize on Output is standard React practice.
+React already protects against HTML injection by default by escaping rendered output.
+Disabling that is a major anti-pattern.

 # The double-encoding issue